0oSaraho0/pp4-kids-activity-site/README.md

 Epic 4 User Stories

 - As a user, I want to be able to input my own ideas of things to do into the site in an easy and intuitive way so that I can easily share ideas with others
-- As a user I want to be able to comment and like other peoples ideas
+- As a user, I want to be able to comment and like other people’s ideas
 - As a user, I want to be able to edit ideas I have created
 - As a user, I want to be able to delete ideas that I have created
 - As the site owner I want to ensure only the creator of an idea can edit or delete it